Intrex-DOT/devops-AppOps-training-/README.md

 This repository is a DevOps training project where I integrated CI/CD and containerization into an existing full-stack application.

-However due to the reason i have found, its very likely that the error was caused by the outdated webapp code. using npm instead of Jest.
+However due to the reason i have found, its very likely that the error was caused by the outdated webapp code, using npm instead of Jest.

 However the next projects will be using Jest from now on.

 Project Overview